ufcg-lsd/saps-engine/docs/end-to-end-test.md

 After completing the search, the result shown in the image above will be displayed, check the option with the information of the processing done and click on `Send email`.

+### 3. Download datas

+Here it will be described how the body of the email will arrive and how to download the data of the selected processing.

+### 4. Comparing results

+Here is a table with the expected checksum for each file and how to calculate the checksum for each file for comparison.